rcompos/kubespray-and-pray/README.md

 7. Access dashboard with url.
     `https://<master_ip>:<dashboard_port>/`

-### Gluster Filesystem ###
+### GlusterFS Storage ###

 This optional step creates a Kubernetes default storage class using the distributed filesystem GlusterFS, managed with Heketi.

-Requirement:  Additional physical or virtual disk.
-By default, /dev/sdc is used.
+Requirement:  Additional raw physical or virtual disk.
+The disk will be referenced by it's device name (i.e. /dev/sdc).

-From the **control node**, configure hyper-converged storage solution consisting of a Gluster distributed filesystem running as pods in the Kubernetes cluster.
+From the **control node**, configure hyper-converged storage solution consisting of a Gluster distributed filesystem running in the Kubernetes cluster.
 Gluster cluster is managed by Heketi.
-Raw storage volume (defaults to /dev/sdc) will be used for GlusterFS.
+Raw storage volumes are defined in a topology file.

 Heketi install procedure: `https://github.com/heketi/heketi/blob/master/docs/admin/install-kubernetes.md`